 During my podcast interview with Rosemary, I asked her if she had any advice for those just getting started with using herbal remedies.
 Here was her response:

-Start by learning a few simple herbs and try not to overwhelm yourself.
-I wrote a book called Medicinal Herbs: A Beginner's Guide to Herbal Remedies which is a simple introduction, but it gives a very deep grounding.
+- Start by learning a few simple herbs, and try not to overwhelm yourself.
+She wrote a book called Medicinal Herbs: A Beginner's Guide to Herbal Remedies which is a simple introduction, but it gives a very deep grounding.

 Other Herbal Posts You May Like